gempir/gempbot-node/README.md

 And finally change "channels" to the channel(s) you want to make the bot connect to.
 Make sure to start with a **#**

+Don't forget to install node modules with the node package manger like this:

+    npm install

 Now start the bot by opening a terminal/shell window and type node gempbot.js or nodejs gempbot.js

 The bot will create logs folder on it's own.